vmware-tanzu/community-edition/docs/site/content/docs/latest/prepare-packages.md

 ## Procedure

-1.On the bootstrap machine, run the `tanzu login` command to see the available management clusters and which one is the current login context for the CLI.
+1. On the bootstrap machine, run the `tanzu login` command to see the available management clusters and which one is the current login context for the CLI.
 1. To retrieve a `kubeconfig` for the management cluster, run the `tanzu management-cluster kubeconfig get` command

 1. Set the context of `kubectl` to the management cluster.